-Latin America is quickly becoming the region to watch in terms of steady economic growth, and increasing market attractiveness.
+Latin America and the Caribbean is quickly becoming the region to watch in terms of steady economic growth, and increasing market attractiveness.
 Many foreign businesses and investors are snapping up opportunities to access immense populations and bring innovation to the region.
+However, commercial success in Latin America doesn’t come easily.

-But expanding isn’t just about understanding legal and technical requirements for forming a company; you must be attentive to cultural differences driving your new partners and customers to guarantee Commercial Success in Latin America.
+Expanding isn’t just about understanding legal and technical requirements for forming a company; you must be attentive to cultural differences driving your new partners and customers to guarantee commercial success in Latin America.

-As connections to the region are increasing, we offer guidance on some key cultural aspects to be aware of when doing business in Latin America.
+As connections to the region are increasing, we offer guidance on some key cultural aspects to be aware of when doing business in the region.
+Biz Latin Hub knows all about commercial success in Latin America and we can help you achieve the same results across the area via our network of dedicated local offices.

 1. Take care with names and titles